Skip to content

 The Test Guide Is Mandatory Reading

-• Contains useful information about dates, procedure, sections, scoring, expected timing, how to fill in answer sheets, etc.
+• The Test Guide contains information about dates, procedures, sections and scoring, section duration, how to fill in answer sheets, etc.

 Back To Top